Swords Against Darkness

-Swords Against Darkness is an anthology of fantasy stories, edited by Andrew J. Offutt.
-It was first published in paperback by Zebra Books in February 1977.
+Swords Against Darkness is an anthology of fantasy stories, edited by Andrew J. Offutt, the first in a series of five anthologies of the same name.
+It was first published in paperback by Zebra Books in February 1977, and reprinted by the same publisher in April 1990.

 Summary

 The book collects nine short stories and novelettes by various fantasy authors, with a foreword by Offutt.
-It is the first in a series of five anthologies by the same name.